carsong24/cs2serverAdminPanel/README.md

 Edit index.tsx to change map names as well as config names.

-Edit the rcon.ts file to reflect your server details.
+Edit rcon.ts file to reflect your server details.